PointSource/PSDemonstration/README.md

 Demonstration of Git practices.
 Some are the best.
 Some, just good.

 Git and github are the bomb.
+Yes they are.

 Less edits